sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerDesktopGroup.md

   * AppDnaCompatibility (Citrix.Broker.Admin.SDK.AppDnaCompatibility?)
 The compatibility with the application disks attached to the desktop group

+  * AppProtectionKeyLoggingRequired (System.Boolean) Specifies whether key logging app protection is required.

+  * AppProtectionScreenCaptureRequired (System.Boolean) Specifies whether screen capture app protection is required.

   * AutomaticPowerOnForAssigned (System.Boolean) Specifies whether assigned desktops in the desktop group are automatically started at the start of peak time periods.
 Only relevant for groups whose DesktopKind is Private.

   * AutomaticPowerOnForAssignedDuringPeak (System.Boolean) Specifies whether assigned desktops in the desktop are automatically started throughout peak time periods.
 Only relevant for groups whose DesktopKind is Private and which have AutomaticPowerOnForAssigned set to true.

+  * AutoscaleLogOffWarningMessage (System.String) Warning message to display to users in active sessions prior to Autoscale issuing a logoff request.

+  * AutoscaleLogOffWarningTitle (System.String) Warning message dialog title displayed prior to Autoscale issuing a logoff request.

+  * AutoscaleMaxSecondsBeforeForcedLogOffDuringOffPeak (System.Int32) Minimum time that needs to elapse before Autoscale logs off active sessions on a draining machine in the delivery group during off-peak time.
+This property will override the power-off delay behavior if it is configured to a value greater than zero.

+  * AutoscaleMaxSecondsBeforeForcedLogOffDuringPeak (System.Int32) Minimum time that needs to elapse before Autoscale logs off active sessions on a draining machine in the delivery group during peak time.
+This property will override the power-off delay behavior if it is configured to a value greater than zero.

+  * AutoscalingEnabled (System.Boolean) Specifies whether machines in this desktop group can be Autoscaled.

   * ColorDepth (Citrix.Broker.Admin.SDK.ColorDepth) Default color depth of sessions started with machines in the desktop group.
 Possible values are: FourBit, EightBit, SixteenBit, TwentyFourBit.